-The Fairfield Public Schools use an emergency communication system to inform parents/ guardians via home phone, cell phone, email or text message of any school delayed opening, early dismissal or closure in addition to other notifications.
+The Fairfield Public Schools use an emergency communication system to inform parents/guardians via home phone, cell phone, email or text message of any school delayed opening, early dismissal or closure in addition to other notifications.

-All parents/guardians are automatically enrolled in the emergency alert system using their home phone as the primary point of contact when they use the online registration and emergency card collection system.
+All parents/guardians are automatically enrolled in the emergency alert system using their home phone as the primary point of contact when they register their children.